poking-agents/headless-human/README.md

 _Happy to add more suggestions and take PRs_

-- Won't record any VSCode or other GUI interactions
+- Won't record any VSCode or other GUI interactions, may be possible to do record in-VSCode GUI interactions (and could ask people to use an in-VSCode browser)
-  - (Probably out of scope for `headless-human`.
-I think I'd need to put something client-side for this.
-Devs are working on a solution.)

 # Available Setting Packs
 ```